morwarid1/morwarid1.github.io/_posts/2025-03-20-Phase2MasteringExcelGoogleSheets.md

 By the end of this phase, you’ll be equipped to clean, analyze, and present data confidently using spreadsheets.
 In **Phase 3**, we’ll dive into **SQL for data extraction and querying.**

+## Project: "Monthly KPI Dashboard for an E-Commerce Store"

+Objectives:

+- Use dummy data (sales, customers, product returns)

+- Apply formulas like VLOOKUP, IF, SUMIFS

+- Create pivot tables and slicers

+- Design a dashboard using charts (bar, line, pie)

+- Bonus: Add automation using simple Macros or Google App Script

 > **Consistency is key — the more you practice, the more fluent you’ll become in spreadsheets.**